 UK Qindex

 For the UK data, we constructed a UK Qindex since January 2001.
-The 10 leading newspapers used for the UK Qindex includes Financial Times, The Times, The Telegraph, Daily Mail, Daily Express, The Guardian, Mirror, The Northern Echo, Evening Standard, and The Sun.
+The 10 leading newspapers used for the UK Qindex includes Financial Times, The Times, The Telegraph, Daily Mail, Daily Express, The Guardian, Mirror, The Northern Echo, The London Evening Standard (former Evening Standard), and The Sun.
 The quality and signal terms remain the same as for the US market, but we adjusted the policy terms to reflect specifics of the UK political scene.
 The graph below presents the EPU index together with Qindex for the UK for the period between January 2001 and May 2020.

 References